310-0024

 73002009

 Tappahannock began as a village known as Hobb’s Hole in the mid-17th century.
-The core of this Essex County seat and Rappahannock River port preserves an important assemblage of 18th- and 19th-century architecture.
-The focal point of the Tappahannock Historic District is the 1848 Roman Revival courthouse.
-Adjacent is the 1728 courthouse, partially burned by the British in 1814 and since remodeled as a Methodist church.
+The core of this Essex County seat and Rappahannock River port town preserves an important assemblage of 18th- and 19th-century architecture.
+The focal point of the Tappahannock Historic District is the 1848 Roman Revival Essex County Courthouse.
+Adjacent is the 1728 courthouse, partially burned by the British in 1814 and since remodeled as the Beale Memorial Baptist Church.
 The 18th-century debtors’ prison and ca. 1808 clerk’s office stand nearby.
 Important houses in the Tappahannock Historic District include the mid-18th-century Ritchie house on Prince Street, the late 18th-century Brockenborough house on Water Street, now part of St. Margaret’s School, and the 1850 Roane-Wright house on Duke Street.
 These houses respectively were the residences of three cousins, editor Thomas Ritchie, banker John Brockenborough, and Spencer Roane, members of a political circle known as the Essex Junto or Richmond Junto, who helped the Jeffersonian Democratic-Republican party maintain its national dominance.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.